bubersson/init/keyboard/xkb-custom-keyboard/README.md

 # Custom XKB Keyboard

 Modified XKB keyboard that provides ~MacOS experience on Linux laptop.
-See the definition and comment out changes you don't like.
+See the definition in `hopkeyboard` and comment out changes you don't like.

+NOTE: If you
+ - need just a small change or
+ - are not fiddling with Ctrl or
+ - you need the key change just for your Terminal
+then you can try using `xmodmap`, but note the chances are that your system will be trying to overwrite it anyway with xkbmap.
+See some tutorials on the bottom.

 ## Set up
+Download the `hopkeyboard` file somewhere to your system as `hopkeyboard`.
 ```
 cd [wherever you downloaded the file]
 sudo ln -s hopkeyboard /usr/share/X11/xkb/symbols/hopkeyboard